Sharan-Ravula/sql-dwh-project/README.md

-# T-SQL Data Warehouse & ETL Automation Project
+# T-SQL Data Warehouse & Analytics Ecosystem

 ## 📌 Project Overview

-This project is a comprehensive Data Warehousing solution built using `T-SQL` and `Azure Cloud Services`.
-It was born out of a need to practice enterprise-level SQL development on a macOS environment, where local MS SQL Server Installation (SSMS) is not natively supported.
+This project is a comprehensive Data Warehousing and Analytics solution built using `T-SQL` and `Azure Cloud Services`.
+Originally designed to implement enterprise-level SQL development on macOS, the project evolved from a standard `ETL` pipeline into a full-scale analytical platform.

-The project implements a `Medallion Architecture` (Bronze, Silver, Gold) and features a fully automated `ETL pipeline` using `Azure Data Factory` to ingest CSV datasets into an `Azure SQL Database`
+The architecture follows the `Medallion` Design Pattern (Bronze, Silver, Gold) and features an automated ETL pipeline using `Azure Data Factory` to ingest raw CSV data into an `Azure SQL Database`.
+Beyond the infrastructure, the project includes deep-dive exploratory analysis and business-ready reporting layers.

 ---